belzecue/Terrain3D_wiki/Troubleshooting.md

 ## Debug Logs

 Terrain3D has debugging logs for everything.
-Make sure you're running Godot with the console open.
+Make sure you're running Godot with the console open (you ran `Godot_v4.*_console.exe`).
 In the Terrain3D node, set debug_level to `debug`.

-To get help on anything you can't solve yourself, attach a full logs from your console.
+To get help on anything you can't solve yourself, attach a full logs from your console or file system.
 As long as Godot doesn't crash, it saves the log files on your drive.
 In Godot select, `Editor, Open Editor Data/Settings Menu`.
 On windows this opens `%appdata%\Godot` eg(`C:\Users\%username%\AppData\Roaming\Godot`).
 Look under `app_userdata\<your_project_name>\logs`.
 Otherwise you can copy and paste from the console window.

 ## Debug Collision